Government procurement in the United States: Military acquisitions

 Procurements by military agencies have several unique aspects to their acquisition process compared to procurement by non-military agencies.
 The overall process is guided by the Adaptive Acquisition Framework which can be used for acquiring products, services, and software on anything from an "Urgent Needs" basis to a Middle Tier of Acquisition to a Major Capability Acquisition.
-These procurement needs may are filled by acquisition programs, one of which is a Program of Record.
+These procurement needs are filled by acquisition programs, one of which is a Program of Record.